Bad Trustees Newsletter

 Description of a Narcissistic Trustee

-A Narcissist TrusteeDescription of a Narcissist Trustee A narcissistic trustee,someone entrusted with managing assets or affairs, would likely prioritize their own needs and desires above the interests of the beneficiaries, potentially exploiting their position for...
+A narcissistic trustee,someone entrusted with managing assets or affairs, would likely prioritize their own needs and desires above the interests of the beneficiaries, potentially exploiting their position for personal gain, and exhibiting traits like a sense of entitlement, lack of empathy, and manipulative behavior.

 What is “Hometowned”?

-What is "Hometowned"?Hometowned "Hometowned" is a slang term in legal circles, meaning a lawyer or client is discriminated against by a local judge who favors local parties and attorneys over those from out of town, essentially experiencing a "home court advantage". ...
+“Hometowned” is a slang term in legal circles, meaning a lawyer or client is discriminated against by a local judge who favors local parties and attorneys over those from out of town, essentially experiencing a “home court advantage”.

 Who is the petitioner in a probate case?

-Who is the petitioner in a probate case?The Petitioner In a probate case, the petitioner is the person who initiates the legal process by filing a petition with the court to open the estate and seek the appointment of a personal representative (executor or...
+In a probate case, the petitioner is the person who initiates the legal process by filing a petition with the court to open the estate and seek the appointment of a personal representative.

 Who is a Trust Beneficiary?